Koźmin, Lower Silesian Voivodeship

-Koźmin (German: Kosma) is a village in the administrative district of Gmina Zgorzelec, within Zgorzelec County, Lower Silesian Voivodeship, in south-western Poland, close to the German border.
+Koźmin (Kosma) is a village in the administrative district of Gmina Zgorzelec, within Zgorzelec County, Lower Silesian Voivodeship, in south-western Poland, close to the German border.

 In 2009 the village had a population of 182.

+Etymology

+The name is of Slavic origin, and comes either from word kosma ("hair"), kosmaty ("shaggy"), kosm ("fur") or from the male name Kosma (Cosmas).